noelAngelo/airflow-dbt-databricks/README.md

 This repository contains Airflow DAGs and plugins for triggering dbt jobs in dbt Cloud and Databricks jobs in Databricks.
 These DAGs can be used to automate your data pipeline and orchestrate your dbt and Databricks jobs.

+## To-do

+- Set up Amazon SES and configure SMTP in Airflow

 ## Requirements
 To use these DAGs and plugins, you will need the following: